aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export SVG to ODT" h2="Render SVG to ODT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+It is widely used for web graphics, and is supported by most web browsers.
+ODT (OpenDocument Text) is an open standard for word processing documents.
+It is an XML-based file format for spreadsheets, charts, presentations and word processing documents.
+It is used by many open source and commercial applications, including Microsoft Office.
+Converting SVG to ODT allows users to access the content of the SVG file in a more widely used format.

+<h2>How Aspose.Total helps for svg to odt conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert SVG to ODT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert SVG file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to ODT.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to convert SVG to ODT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert SVG file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to ODT.
+Aspose.Total for C++ is a comprehensive suite of file format APIs that enables developers to create, edit, render, print and convert between a wide range of popular document formats.
+It also provides a wide range of features such as document manipulation, text extraction, image manipulation, and much more.
+Aspose.Total for C++ is a powerful and reliable solution for developers who need to quickly and easily convert SVG to ODT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}